 connections to the industry workforce.

-serves as a resource center for all engineering and construction management
+serves as a resource center for all engineering, computer science, and construction management

 community and industry, we make every effort to assist students in reaching